 - All our established MEng and BEng degrees are accredited by their respective professional bodies.

-SIT was established by the Ministry of Education in 2009 to offer undergraduate degree programmes primarily for polytechnic graduates.
-In partnership with various reputable overseas universities, SIT has broughtto Singapore some of the world’s top industry-focused degree programmes targeted at growth sectors of the economy.
+Established in 2009, Singapore Institute of Technology (SIT) is an institution funded by the Ministry of Education offering undergraduate degree programmes in partnership with various reputable overseas universities.
+SIT has brought to Singapore some of the world’s top industry-focused degree programmes targeted at growth sectors of the economy.

 An exciting feature of the programme is a visit to Glasgow during the vacation between the two years, when you will carry out a team project to develop guidance and control algorithms for rotorcraft vehicles.
 You will also be introduced to Scottish culture.